 “For everyone who calls on the name of the Lord will be saved.
 How then will they call on him whom they have not believed?
 And how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching? . . .
 So faith comes from hearing, and hearing through the word of Christ” (Romans 10:13–14, 17).

 Faith comes by hearing the Word of God proclaimed by someone who has been sent.

 The Word must be proclaimed, but the Spirit must also come and bring life to the spiritually dead.
 Jesus teaches in John 3 that a person must undergo a change that is so radical that it’s like being born again.
-Only the Spirit can bring such a dramatic change, and without his regenerating work in a person’s heart, all our proclamation will fall on deaf ears.
+Only the Spirit can bring such a dramatic change, and without his regenerating work in a person’s heart, all our proclamations will fall on deaf ears.

 We need God’s Spirit to work through the proclamation of God’s Word in order to see the dead come to life.

 Once God saves a person, the lifelong process of sanctification begins.
 As believers, we are commanded to help others grow in spiritual maturity.
 Jesus said in Matthew 28:20, “[Teach] them to observe all that I have commanded.”
 We commonly refer to this as discipleship.
 But, what is the power in discipleship and sanctification?